geodaramola/geodaramola/README.md

 ## Hi there 👋

+I'm George, and I'm current and Actuarial Associate for a pension plan and have a vast interest in Data Science and Machine Learning.

+I'm a dedicated actuarial professional with over four years of experience in pension and benefits consulting.
+I specialize in funding and accounting valuations, pension administration, and actuarial analysis.
+I am skilled in managing end-to-end actuarial valuation projects and providing critical support to audit teams.
+I am known for my strong problem-solving abilities, commitment to delivering high-quality client service, and a particular talent for simplifying complex actuarial concepts for diverse audiences.

 <!--
 **geodaramola/geodaramola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.